fbpx App Store Google Play

 AI Fraud – How to Protect Yourself

 Artificial intelligence (AI) is revolutionizing the way we live and work.
-Unfortunately, though, it’s also revolutionizing the way scammers con unsuspecting victims into sharing their personally identifiable information and their money.
+Unfortunately, it’s also revolutionizing how scammers con unsuspecting victims into sharing their personal information and money.
 Fraudsters are using artificial intelligence to help them pull off their scams.
-Learn how to spot them and how to keep yourself safe!
+Learn how to spot AI fraud and how to keep yourself safe!

 What is AI fraud?

-AI fraud is the use of artificial intelligence to deceive or defraud individuals or organizations.
-When using artificial intelligence to pull off a scam, fraudsters use AI algorithms to create convincing fake identities, manipulate social media, generate realistic fake images and videos (AKA “deepfakes”) and more.
+AI fraud uses artificial intelligence to deceive or defraud individuals or organizations.
+When using artificial intelligence to pull off a scam, fraudsters use AI algorithms to create convincing fake identities, manipulate social media, generate realistic false images and videos (AKA “deepfakes”), and more.
 The scammers then create fake social media profiles and email addresses using these bogus identities and footage.
-Often, they’ll pretend to represent family members, friends, celebrities or other famed personalities for soliciting money and information.
+Often, they’ll pretend to represent family members, friends, celebrities, or other famed personalities to solicit money and information.

 In another form of AI fraud, scammers use social engineering tactics to trick people into giving them their personal information or money.
 They may create fake websites or emails that appear to be from legitimate sources, such as financial institutions or government agencies, and ask people to provide their personal information or login credentials.

 AI fraud is especially dangerous because its sophistication makes it difficult to detect.
-Thanks to AI technology, scammers appear to be legitimate, increasing the likelihood that people will fall for their scams.
+Thanks to AI technology, scammers appear legitimate, increasing the likelihood that people will fall for their scams.

 Types of AI Fraud